sombreroEnPuntas/car-gallery/README.md

 ## CI

 - `husky` enforces linting when committing code (runs locally)
-- Travis CI will pick every _push_ and run test suites
+- Travis CI will pick every _push_ and run test suites, and will trigger a `Heroku` deploy for `master` branch.
 - `codecov` keeps an eye on the test coverage, and `codeclimate` prevents accumulating technical debt

+## Web app

+There's a web app deployed as a [Heroku app](https://car-gallery-demo.herokuapp.com/), mmatching latest master.